shun-shobon/littlexml/README.md

 # littlexml

-An small and simple XML builder for JavaScript/TypeScript.
+A small and simple XML builder for JavaScript/TypeScript.

 ## About